What types of trees do you have?

 Does Santa visit your farm?

 We’ve worked it out with the elves at the North Pole that Santa will visit us for our annual visit from Santa on the weekend before Christmas!
-Weather permitting Santa usually visits those days from 9am to 4pm.
-However, for 2018, Santa visits the prior weekend of Dec.
-15th and 16th.
+Weather permitting Santa usually visits those days from 10am to 4pm.
+In 2019, Santa visits the weekend of Dec.
+21 and 22.
 Join Santa by the hearthside in our beautiful Wreath Barn.

 Is the farm handicap accessible?

 In the homestead barnyard parking lot, there are handicap accessible parking spaces.
 Some wheelchairs are able are able to handle the barnyard terrain if the weather conditions are good, but please be advised it is an unpaved with uneven areas.

 How do I take care of my fresh-cut tree?